Danielement321/LLM4Beginner/README.md

 ## This repository contains
 1. A simple fully connected model for generation.
 2. A simple Decoder-Only Transformer for generation.
-A checkpoint can be found in [link](https://drive.google.com/file/d/1QCl3M-9j1RtiAbu8LE_p8rOWb2v2ttko/view?usp=sharing)
 3. Attention map visualization support for transformer-based models.
 4. A Vision Transformer (VIT) for image classification.